tonyfung99/polyhedge/docs/PROJECT_OVERVIEW.md

 ## 🎯 Mission Statement

-PolyHedge is an automated arbitrage platform that exploits pricing inefficiencies in Polymarket prediction markets while hedging directional risk through DEX perpetuals.
+PolyHedge is an automated arbitrage platform that exploits pricing inefficiencies in Polymarket crypto price prediction markets while hedging directional risk through DEX perpetuals.
 Our mission is to democratize sophisticated trading strategies that were previously only available to institutional traders.

 ## 🚀 Core Value Proposition

 ### The Problem We Solve

-**Polymarket Inefficiencies**: Despite $2B+ daily volume, Polymarket exhibits significant pricing inefficiencies:
+**Polymarket Crypto Price Inefficiencies**: Despite $2B+ daily volume, Polymarket exhibits significant pricing inefficiencies in crypto price prediction markets:

-- **Tail strikes** (extreme prices like BTC >$200k) are massively overvalued due to hype
+- **Extreme price targets** (BTC >$200k) are massively overvalued due to hype
-- **Mid strikes** (realistic prices like BTC >$110k) are undervalued due to fear
+- **Mid-range targets** (BTC >$110k) are undervalued due to fear
 - **Manual arbitrage** is complex, risky, and time-consuming
+- **Cross-chain execution** is manual and error-prone

 **Current Solutions Are Inadequate**:

-- No automated tools for detecting inefficiencies
+- No automated tools for detecting crypto price inefficiencies
 - Cross-chain execution is manual and error-prone
 - Risk management requires sophisticated knowledge
 - No integrated hedging solutions